Drimia maritima

 Drimia maritima (syn.
 Urginea maritima) is a species of flowering plant in the family Asparagaceae, subfamily Scilloideae (formerly the family Hyacinthaceae).
 This species is known by several common names, including squill, sea squill, sea onion, and maritime squill.
-It may also be called red squill, particularly a form which produces red-tinged flowers instead of white.
+It may also be called red squill, particularly a form which produces red-tinged flowers instead of white, though it is likely the red color noted is actually referring to the bulb itself, not the flowers.
 It is native to southern Europe, western Asia, and northern Africa.